 Managed Kubernetes on Amazon AWS and Bare Metal

 Deploy, run, scale, and upgrade Kubernetes using Infrastructure as Code approach via Agile Stacks Control Plane.

-- Email, Slack, and phone based support (phone support requires subscription)
+- Email, Slack, and phone based support (Slack and phone support requires subscription)

 - Deploy, scale, manage, backup, upgrade multiple Kubernetes clusters across cloud providers and private data centers